fteem/RxRubyKoans/README.md

 [RxRubyKoans] $ rake
 ```

+## Warning

+At the moment, all of the test are passing.
+I am looking for someone with good knowledge of RxRuby to review them.
+When the review is done, the tests will be fixed to work like a proper Koans test suite.

 ## Red, Green, Refactor ##

 In test-driven development (TDD) the mantra has always been red: write a failing test and run it, green: make the test pass, and refactor: look at the code and see if you can make it any better.